Enumeration of idempotents in planar diagram monoids: Introduction

-The paper is organised as follows.
-In Section 2, we describe the elements of the Motzkin and Jones monoids and their product rule, and characterise the idempotents.
-Section 3 is the core of the paper, describing a method for counting the idempotents in these monoids by reducing the problem to statistics associated with low-rank idempotents.
-Following sections refine the method, examine the twisted variants of the monoids, and discuss the implementation of the method.
-Tables of values are presented for small numbers of vertices, and we conclude with a closer examination of the Jones monoid including recurrence relations (with exogenous terms) for the Jones counts.
+The article is organised as follows.
+In Section \ref{sect-existing}, we describe two existing algorithms for enumerating the idempotents of arbitrary finite (regular $*$-) semigroups, commenting on their respective complexities in general and in the context of the Jones and Motzkin monoids in particular.
+Section \ref{sect-theory} develops a theory of idempotents in the Motzkin, Jones and Kauffman monoids.
+A key role is played by certain graphs, called interface graphs, associated to arbitrary Motzkin elements.
+These graphs are used to classify the idempotents in Proposition~\ref{prop-idempotents} and Corollaries \ref{cor-jones-idempotents} and \ref{cor-kauffman-idempotents}, and then to enumerate them in Theorems~\ref{thm-EMJ},~\ref{thm-EK} and \ref{thm-ErMJK}; see also Proposition \ref{prop-D-1}.
+Section \ref{sect-algorithms} presents a number of algorithms, based on the theory developed in Section \ref{sect-theory}, that calculate the number of idempotents in the Jones, Kauffman and Motzkin monoids; C++ implementations of these algorithms can be found at \cite{Mitchell2016aa}.
+Finally, Section \ref{sect-values} gives several tables of calculated values, including comparative run-times of the various algorithms.

-The reader is referred to the monographs of Howie \cite{Howie} and Higgins \cite{Hig} for background on semigroups in general, and to the introduction to the present authors' article \cite{BrauerProj1} and references contained therein---in particular, to foundational articles of Martin \cite{Martin} and Halverson and Ram \cite{HR}---for background and relevant detail on the partition, Brauer and partial Brauer monoids.
+The reader is referred to the monographs of Higgins \cite{Higgins} and Howie \cite{Howie} for background on semigroups in general, and to the introduction of \cite{DEEFHHL1} and references therein---in particular to foundational articles of Jones \cite{Jones1994_2}, Martin \cite{Martin1994} and Halverson and Ram \cite{HR2005}---for background and relevant detail on the partition, Brauer and partial Brauer monoids.